John A. Hole

-Working with real data stimulates my research interest in the development of improved field and analysis procedures, extending traditional seismic methods to solve geologic problems in new ways.
-Methods of interest include three-dimensional traveltime inversion, full-wavefield inversion, prestack depth migration, and seismic guided waves.
+RESEARCH INTERESTS: EXPLORATION GEOPHYSICS OF THE CONTINENTAL CRUSTWorking with real data stimulates my research interest in the development of improved field and analysis procedures, extending traditional methods to solve geologic problems in new ways.
+Methods of interest include 3-D wavefield imaging, tomography, waveform inversion, ambient-noise interferometry, prestack depth migration, migration of earthquake sources, guided waves.
+Other exploration geophysics methods are of interest as they apply to specific problems.

-The geophysics group maintains a network of Linux and Mac OSX workstations, and >20 Terabytes of disk space.
-Seismology and Geodynamics operate a Linux cluster with 96x8-core servers.
-We have two Unix/Linux system administrators on full-time staff.
+RESEARCH FACILITIESThe geophysics group maintains a network of Linux and Mac OSX workstations, and tens of Terabytes of disk space.
+We have one Unix/Linux system administrator.

-Major commercial software licences include Landmark's suite for 3D seismic processsing (Promax) and seismic & stratigraphic interpretation, and ESRI's Geographical Information System (GIS).
+Major commercial software licenses include Halliburton-Landmark's suite for 3D seismic processsing (SeisSpace Promax) and seismic & stratigraphic interpretation (DecisionSpace), and ESRI's Geographical Information System (GIS).
 Seismic software developed in-house involves 3-D modeling and inversion of times and waveforms.

 Exploration geophysics field equipment includes: